 - Any other pertinent information for the Faculty to consider.

 - IMPORTANT: Submit your application together with a Major Declaration form signed by you and your current advisor to the current Chair of the Neuroscience Program.
-The Neuro Program will then forward this form to the Registrar following acceptance to the major.
+The Neuro Program will then forward this form to the Registrar following your acceptance to the major.

 - INTRODUCTORY COURSE: All prospective Neuroscience majors must take Introduction to Neuroscience (NEUR-226) in the Spring of their sophomore year.
 It is not possible to major in Neuroscience if the introductory course (NEUR-226) is taken later than Spring of sophomore year.

 - STUDY ABROAD: Potential neuroscience majors may signup for a study abroad program prior* to their enrollment in the neuroscience major.
 Please note that it is critical to discuss your study abroad plans with both your current advisor and a neuroscience professor. (*approved by the study abroad office; See the Study Abroad page)

 - DOUBLE MAJORING: in Neuroscience and another discipline is possible, but difficulties and problems sometimes arise. (see the Double majors page)